balionis-arvydas/balionis-js/README.md

 22. balionis-react2
    - spike dashboard (parent) with the entry form to add and each entry has remove.

+23. balionis-react3
+   - spike to build react app from scatch without using create-react-app and react-scripts.

 # How?

 ## Node Setup